Though we are a Maine Coon site, stress is a serious issue for any cat which is why this article is not specific to our

 If your cat is suddenly more easily startled and runs a mile when you enter the room, then something is worrying it.
 As usual, try to eliminate the cause if it’s obvious – it might not be.

 A pet camera might be worth investing in as it will capture events that occur when you are away from the house – you might discover what is upsetting your cat.
-Here’s one on Amazon that is highly recommended.
+The Ring Indoor Cam on Amazon is highly recommended because you can talk to your cat, and it can talk back!
+You can also control it with Alexa.

 11. High Heartrate